kyma-project/busola/docs/extensibility/display-widgets.md

 # Display widgets

-Display widgets are used in the lists and details pages.
+You can use display widgets in the lists and details pages.

 ## Inline widgets

-Inline widgets are used for simple values and are usable in lists, details headers, and details bodies.
+Use inline widgets for simple values in lists, details headers, and details bodies.

 ### Text